 Classics and Philosophy Joint Program

-Applicants for the Classics Track of the Joint Program must satisfy the general requirements for admission to the Classical Philology Graduate Program, in addition to the requirements of the Classics Track of the Joint Program.
+Applicants for the Classics Track of the Classics and Philosophy Program must satisfy the general standards for admission to the Classical Philology Graduate Program, in addition to the standards of the Classics Track of the Joint Program.
 The Program is overseen by an Interdepartmental Committee consisting of: Professors David Charles, Verity Harte, and Brad Inwood, as well as the Director of Graduate Studies for Classics and the Director of Graduate Studies for Philosophy.

 - (2) A proseminar, in the first term, offering an introduction to the discipline and its various subdisciplines.

 - (3) Departmental reading examinations in French (or Italian) and German.
 The first (in either language) is to be passed by the end of the first year, the second by the end of the second year in residence.

 - (4) A minimum of fourteen term courses, of which (i) at least four should be in ancient philosophy, including at least two involving original language work; (ii) of ten remaining courses, five should be in Classics, five in Philosophy, including (a) of 5 in Classics, either two terms of history of Greek literature or two terms of history of Latin literature are required, and two courses at 700/800 level in Greek or Latin; and (b) of five in Philosophy, one in history of philosophy other than ancient philosophy, and three in non-historical philosophy.
 It is recommended that students without formal training in logic take a logic course appropriate to their philosophical background.

 - (5) Translation examinations in Greek and Latin, based on the Classics and Philosophy PhD Reading List for the Classics Track of the Program, at the beginning of the fifth term in residence.